 Keep in mind that certain areas of your home may be more prone to getting damp or moldy, dusty, or extremely hot or cold.
 They will not make ideal exercise locations.

 It is important to invest in proper equipment, but choose wisely.
 In some cases, you may be able to substitute expensive equipment with alternatives, but in most cases, you cannot.
 Quality rules, so do not shy away from a more ideal product because of the sticker price.
 Remember, this one time investment will often cost less than a year long gym membership.

 Some equipment is limited to a single type of exercise while others may offer a variety of exercise options.
 Keep in mind what will motivate or de-motivate you.
 Is the equipment too complicated to adjust?
 Are the exercise options too limited for your advanced exercise program, or are there too many bells and whistles for your basic exercise preferences?

 Basic equipment needs for a home free weight program include:

 You may also be considering a multigym.
 It is more expensive, but it is a good alternative for someone who is just starting out.
 Free weights require you to know certain activities, but a multigym is designed to assist you through specific exercises.
 The downside is that a multigym has a limited variety of exercises, which may leave you feeling bored as you progress.

-Equipment is available at sporting goods stores, discount stores, small athletic equipment retailers, and through websites.
-Visit some stores to find options that feel best for you.
+Equipment is available at sporting goods stores, small athletic equipment retailers, and through websites.
+Visit different stores to find options that feel best for you.